TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 * Message to those coding masters out there, if you see something we can improve in our code, feel free to make a pull request.
 This will really help us a lot. ╰(✿´⌣\`✿)╯♡

-* Could we make it to 20 stars on the next update?
+* Can we make it to 20 stars on the next update?